uncatcrea/wpak-addon-pushwoosh/README.md

 * Paste Firebase's Server Key to API Key field in the Android notifications PushWoosh panel
 * Paste Firebase Sender ID to the GCM Sender ID in the Android notifications PushWoosh panel
 * Choose _Cordova_ as framework
-* Paste PushWoosh Application code in the **PushWoosh ID field in WP-AppKit** addon metabox
+* Paste PushWoosh Application code in the **PushWoosh Application code field in WP-AppKit** addon metabox

 ### iOS
 You need to register your app in your Apple Developer account.
 The global configuration between Apple and PushWoosh is detailed here (Mac OSX only): http://docs.pushwoosh.com/docs/apns-configuration